IT Procurement Review (ITPR)

 • View the Security Data Requirements Checklist if protected/confidential data is involved

-• Supporting technical documentation such as:
+• Supporting technical documentation, such as:

 • Specifications